oldtownmedia/otm-development-standards/General.md

 #### Production changes

-In the event of large changes to a production site, the full site should also be pulled to the development server to stage the changes and test for issues.
+In the event of large changes to a production site, the full site should also be pulled to the development server or local to stage the changes and test for issues.
 Site should not be pushed back to production until client testing has completed.

 ### Performance

 #### Tools to find performance issues

 There are several publicly available tools to help find performance issues or bottlenecks.
-We use several to identify potential issues - below is a comprehensive list of the best tools to analyze performance.
+We use several to identify potential issues - below is a short list of the best tools to analyze performance.

 [Pingdom](http://tools.pingdom.com/fpt/)<br>
 [Webpage Test](http://www.webpagetest.org/)<br>